Steve’s melodeons: For song accompaniment, I use Hohner Club 2/ Erika 2.5 row boxes, dating from the mid-1930s and

 Steve’s mouth organs:

-I use only Hohner Special 20s and Marine Band Classics/ DeLuxes/
+I use 10-hole Hohner Special 20s and Marine Band DeLuxes/

-Steve's tenor guitar: this is a new venture - a modern Gold Tone instrument which I tune to an unusual open A chord (AEAC#) which allows me to play in Annie's main singing keys of A, Bb and C. My right hand approach is transferred from the banjo, giving highly percussive results.
-I took delivery of a restored 1966 Harmony Stella tenor in October 2013.
+Steve's tenor guitar: I use a modern Gold Tone instruments which I tune to AEAC# which allows me to play in Annie's main singing keys of A, Bb and C. I am not a guitarist, so my right hand approach is pretty much transferred from the banjo.

 Annie's jew's harps: are supplied by